-4. DISCIPLINARY CONDITIONS:
+Disciplinary Conditions

-The following disciplinary conditions may be imposed on students/organizations:

-- 4.1.
-Discretionary Actions: Work assignments, community service, and other related sanctions including, but not limited to:

-- Letter of apology

-- Essay or research paper on assigned topic

-- Participation in an educational group or class

-- Program presentations

-- Mandated counseling session

-- Loss of privileges

-- Substance abuse education and/or evaluation

-- 4.2.
-Bar against Registration: This sanction may apply to a student who fails to pay a debt owed to RIT/A.U.K, fails to comply with or submit to disciplinary procedures, or other appropriate circumstances.
-It may be applied in situations where there is a need to resolve a pending disciplinary charge, even in the case of an individual who is not currently a student.

-- 4.3.
-Withholding of Records: Students who fail to pay a debt owed to RIT/A.U.K may have transcripts, degrees and other records withheld until the debt is paid.
+- 4. Disciplinary Conditions.
+The following disciplinary conditions may be imposed on students/organizations: - 4.1.
+Discretionary Actions: Work assignments, community service, and other related sanctions including, but not limited to: - Letter of apology - Essay or research paper on assigned topic - Participation in an educational group or class - Program presentations - Mandated counseling session - Loss of privileges - Substance abuse education and/or evaluation - 4.2.
+Bar against Registration: This sanction may apply to a student who fails to pay a debt owed to RIT KosovoTM (A.U.K), fails to comply with or submit to disciplinary procedures, or other appropriate circumstances.
+It may be applied in situations where there is a need to resolve a pending disciplinary charge, even in the case of an individual who is not currently a student. - 4.3.
+Withholding of Records: Students who fail to pay a debt owed to RIT KosovoTM (A.U.K) may have transcripts, degrees and other records withheld until the debt is paid.
 Grade reports will not be withheld. - 4.4.
-Organizational Restriction: Loss, by a student group or organization, of certain or all privileges, including RIT/A.U.K recognition, for a period of time or permanently. - 4.5.
-Disciplinary suspension or expulsion: Examples of behaviors include, but are not limited to: - Permitting or engaging in hazing - Setting fires or intentionally causing a false fire alarm - Possession of or threats involving weapons or explosives - Possession or sale of illegal drugs - Physical abuse, violence, sexual assault or threats directed toward anyone in the RIT/A.U.K community - Computer misconduct - Repeated violations of the RIT/A.U.K Code of Conduct - Theft

-4.6.
-Interim Suspension or Restrictions:

-- 4.6.1.
-The President of RIT/A.U.K may impose interim suspension from RIT/A.U.K or such other interim restrictions as he or she in good faith believes are advisable to protect the RIT/A.U.K community and/or the preservation of RIT/A.U.K property. - 4.6.2.
-Interim suspension or restrictions also may be imposed when a student is arrested by an outside law enforcement agency on charges that indicate that the student's presence on campus might create a security risk to the RIT/A.U.K community or property. - 4.6.3.
-An interim suspension or other interim restrictions may be imposed before, during or after the hearing and during the appeal process. - 4.6.4.
+Organizational Restriction: Loss, by a student group or organization, of certain or all privileges, including RIT KosovoTM (A.U.K) recognition, for a period of time or permanently. - 4.5.
+Disciplinary suspension or expulsion: Examples of behaviors include, but are not limited to: - Permitting or engaging in hazing - Setting fires or intentionally causing a false fire alarm - Possession of or threats involving weapons or explosives - Possession or sale of illegal drugs - Physical abuse, violence, sexual assault or threats directed toward anyone in the RIT KosovoTM (A.U.K) community - Computer misconduct - Repeated violations of the RIT KosovoTM (A.U.K) Code of Conduct - Theft - 4.6.
+Interim Suspension or Restrictions: - 4.6.1.
+The President of RIT KosovoTM (A.U.K) may impose interim suspension from RIT KosovoTM (A.U.K) or such other interim restrictions as he or she in good faith believes are advisable to protect the RIT KosovoTM (A.U.K) community and/or the preservation of RIT KosovoTM (A.U.K) property. - 4.6.2.
+The Vice-President of RIT KosovoTM (A.U.K) may impose interim suspension from RIT KosovoTM (A.U.K) for violations of the Student Gender-Based and Sexual Misconduct Policy (aka Title IX). - 4.6.3.
+Interim suspension or restrictions also may be imposed when a student is arrested by an outside law enforcement agency on charges that indicate that the student's presence on campus might create a security risk to the RIT KosovoTM (A.U.K) community or property. - 4.6.4.
+An interim suspension or other interim restrictions may be imposed before, during or after the hearing and during the appeal process. - 4.6.5.
 A student subject to interim suspension or restrictions will receive written notice of the suspension or restrictions imposed.

-DISCIPLINARY ACTIONS FROM ACADEMIC DISHONESTY
+Disciplinary Actions from Academic Dishonesty

-Instances of academic dishonesty are required by RIT/A.U.K policy to be recorded in the student's file.
+Instances of academic dishonesty are required by RIT KosovoTM (A.U.K) policy to be recorded in the student's file.